igbucur/RoCELL/README.md

 please see the LICENCE accompanying the MultiNest submodule.

-The code is structured on the skeleton of an [R package](https://r-pkgs.org/index.html) package as follows.
+The code is structured on the skeleton of an [R package](https://r-pkgs.org/index.html) package as follows:

-- The folder `data` contains pre-saved simulated data, which we use to.
-The simulated data can be reproduced using the
+- The folder `data` contains pre-saved simulated data, which we use to recreate the figures from the article.
+The simulated data can also be reproduced using the `aistats-article-figures.R` script in the main folder;

-- The folder `man` contains the documentation documentation f Implementation of the approach described in
+- The folder `man` contains the documentation for the implemented functions;

+- The folder `MultiNest` contains the MultiNest submodule;

+- The folder `R` contains the R files necessary for reproducing the figures from the article;

+- The folder `posterior` contains the C++ implementation of RoCELL written for integration with MultiNest;

+- The folder `src` contains an Rcpp wrapper to the RoCELL implementation in `posterior`.
+The wrapper functions are called by `aistats-article-figures.R`.

 ## Prerequisites